Is Google Analytics Legal in Norway? Cookie Consent, the New Law, and What Changed

 Is Google Analytics legal in Norway?

 Datatilsynet ruled in July 2023 that Telenor's use of Google Analytics violated GDPR Article 44 due to unlawful US data transfers.
-The EU-US Data Privacy Framework (adopted July 2023 for the EU, July 2024 for Norway) resolved the specific transfer issue.
-GA4 is currently legal if Google is DPF-certified and you have valid cookie consent under ekomloven § 3-15.
+The EU-US Data Privacy Framework (adopted July 2023, applied in Norway from the same day and formally incorporated into the EEA Agreement in July 2024) resolved the specific transfer issue.
+GA4 is currently legal if Google is DPF-certified and you've valid cookie consent under ekomloven § 3-15.
 But Datatilsynet warns the DPF may not survive its next court challenge.

 Do Norwegian websites need a cookie banner?